landlab/landlab/docs/model_grid_no_tutorials.rst

 “group” is one of ‘node’, ‘link’, ‘cell’, ‘face’, ‘corner’, ‘junction’, ‘patch’

-“name” is a string giving the field name (see below)
+“name” is a string giving the field name

 “units” (optional) is the units associated with the field values.